 Resources and Links

-Managing Your Personal Finances in Tough Times A number of money management resources from UW Extension.
+Managing Your Personal Finances in Tough Times A number of money management resources from UW-Madison Division of Extension.

 Pay Down Debt with Power Pay Making “Power Payments” is a widely recommended way to pay down debt faster so you can start saving.
 This website from Utah State University Extension offers tools that make it easy to implement this strategy.
 Also features other useful resources like a Spending Plan tool that creates your budget online instead of with a pencil and paper.